Dress For Success Central New Jersey

 Clients select a full outfit for their interviews, and also are coached on their resume and interview protocol.
 If they land a job, they may select a work week’s worth of outfits from the boutique.
 Clients have received training through programs such as Designing Your Future, Latina Empowerment, Financial Literacy, Professional Women’s Group, Youth Initiative, Career Center, various mobile outreach, and other virtual programs.
 Many of the programs were written by Tenzer.

 “The clothing is for the first impression and for the confidence,” Tenzer explained.
 “You can feel like a completely different person.”
-But the real value of Dress for Success Central New Jersey, she said, is found in its career development workshops, its ability to identify industry needs, assessing a client’s transferable skills, and basics like creating a resume and cover letter, practicing interview skills, and conducting employment searches.
+But the real value of Dress for Success Central New Jersey, she said, is found in its career development workshops, its ability to identify industry needs, assessing a client’s transferable skills, and basics like creating a resume and cover letter using this tool, practicing interview skills, and conducting employment searches.
 Dress for Success Central New Jersey emphasizes interview follow-ups such as thank-you notes, and life skills such as budgeting.
 There are weekly programs (now on Zoom) on topics such as mock interviews, stand-out resumes, virtual job searches, and more.

 Cordero-Busch noted that economic independence is the overarching goal.
 She got involved when she worked at Bristol Myers Squibb (she now works at Johnson & Johnson), and supported the organization on the clothing drives and fundraisers.
 She joined the board as it was seeking outreach to the Trenton Latina community, and became chair last year.
 The lean organization depends on its board members for professional expertise, fundraising, and guidance.